<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1054204612164054&amp;ev=PageView&amp;noscript=1">

 Sample Answer

 “I like to have 1:1s with my team members to understand their strengths and weaknesses better.
-This helps me identify areas they can leverage to help them develop in their roles AND promote the long-term mission and vision of the organization.
+This helps me identify areas they can leverage to help them develop in their roles and promote the long-term mission and vision of the organization.

-“For example, I had a few employees who were great analytical thinkers but often failed to see the big picture of the project they were focused on.
-So I invited them to one of our board meetings to have them see how their project was being discussed on a higher level.
+For example, I had a few employees who were great analytical thinkers but often failed to see the big picture of the project they were focused on.

-“Afterwards, my employees discussed:
+Afterward, my employees discussed:

 • Key takeaways from the meeting.